helloybz/Deepwalk-Clone/README.md

 skipgram:
   lr: 0.025
   window_size: 10 # referred as w in the paper.
 ```

 ## Experiments

- Cora dataset, a citation network, is used for the experiments.
+ CORA dataset, a citation network, is used.\
+ Identical hyper parameters introduced in the paper are used to
- Both the original Deepwalk and the cloned Deepwalk used same hyper parameters as introduced in the original one's paper.
+ both the original Deepwalk and the cloned Deepwalk.\
  - 128 dimensions
  - 40 steps per walk
  - 80 walks per node